Caballo sin Nombre: Viewership

 The episode's original broadcast was viewed by 1.55 million people, which was a decrease from the 1.95 million of the previous episode, "No Más".

 Pizza-throwing scene

-During the episode, Walt throws an entire pizza on the roof of the White House out of rage.
+During the episode, Walt throws an entire pizza on the roof of the Whites' house out of rage.
 Cranston was able to throw the pizza onto the roof in a single take.
 The scene became an internet meme.
 Fans have occasionally shown up to the real home where the exterior of the White house is filmed and thrown pizza onto the roof, eventually causing much distress to the house's owners.
 The repeated incidents forced Breaking Bad creator Vince Gilligan to make a public plea for fans to stop throwing pizzas on the house's roof.

+As a direct result of these incidents, the crew of Gilligan's subsequent show Pluribus (also set in Albuquerque) constructed fake residences specifically made for Pluribus to avoid creating another residential tourist attraction.